nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

   responsive.tablet.portrait.css
   responsive.desktop.css

-  Its important to know that these files DO NOT contain the media queries (in case you were looking for them), instead they load in the <link> elements media attribute - remember, these files only load when in Development Mode.
+  Its important to know that these files DO NOT contain the media queries, instead they load in the <link> elements media attribute - remember, these files only load when in Development Mode.

+  # Responsive Styles - Production mode

-  When in production mode all the responsive stylesheets are aggregated into one file and it uses embedded @media queries.
+  When in production mode all the responsive stylesheets are aggregated into one file and use embedded @media queries.
+AT Core will automatically aggregarte the CSS from each of the development mode stylesheets and wrap it in the right media query.
+This reduces the number of HTTP requests from 5 to 1.

-  This file loads from your public files directory.
-AT does this, not Drupal core - it has nothing to do with Performance Settings or Core CSS aggregation (which you should also turn on when going live!).

-  For a mobile first approach you will place minimal styles in the global stylesheets and instead place the majority of your CSS in the responsive stylesheets - progressively enhancing the design for each device range.
-This is especially useful for avoiding things such as large background images for small screens and for reducing the CSS overhead for mobile connections.
+  # Important Note about CSS Aggreation and Responsive Stylesheets

+  Once you have CSS aggregation ON, and you make changes to any responsive stylesheet, you MUST re-save the theme settings AND clear the sites cache.
+AT Core will re-write the saved files, then clearning the cache tells Drupal to use the new file.

-  ## Overlapping Media queries
+  ## Overlapping/Custom Media queries

   By default the media queries in Adaptivetheme are "stacked", meaning they do not overlap.
-This makes it very easy to target one set of devices and not have those styles leak over into others.
-However it can also mean you need to duplicate a lot of CSS that you would rather cascades.
-To achieve this  you can either modify the media queries to only use a min-width, or you can use a special file called:
+This makes it very easy to target one set of device width and not have those styles "leak" over into others.
+However it can also mean you may need to duplicate CSS that you would rather have cascade.

-  responsive.cascade.css
+  To use custom media queries the sub-theme includes a special file called:

+  responsive.custom.css

+  To enable the use of this file in your theme see your theme settings:

+  Layout & General Settings > CSS > Custom Media Queries

   This file has embedded media queries which means you MUST set them yourself.
   Defaults are provided.

   Allowing styles to cascade can result in a huge saving on total CSS weight and speed up development.
-It can also be harder to maintain and you really need to understand cascade and inheritance, not to mention selector specificity, to a high degree.

-# Internet Explorer
+  ## Internet Explorer Styles and Scripts

-  AT can load IE conditional stylsheets from you sub-themes info file.
-Please see adaptivetheme_subtheme.info.
-Its strait forward and the same as adding other stylesheets.
+  AT can load conditional stylsheets and scripts from you sub-themes info file.

+  Please see adaptivetheme_subtheme.info - there are good docs and examples of how to declare stylesheets and scripts for Internet Explorer.

   Adaptivetheme also includes special conditional classes on the HTML element which allow you to easily target styles at specific version of IE.